jkwon-dev/ShoppingList/README.md

 # ShoppingList

-This is a class from Dream cording Academy
+This is a class from Dream coding Academy